commercelayer/examples/README.md

 git clone https://github.com/<your username>/examples.git && cd examples
 ```

-3. Choose the right category for your example (refer to the introduction above) and create a new sub-folder for it inside the category folder (use the kebab-case naming convention in lower-case to name the sub-folder).
+3. If you're adding a new example, choose the right category for an example (refer to the introduction above) and create a new sub-folder for it inside the category folder (use the kebab-case naming convention in lower-case to name the sub-folder).

-4. Add your example code and all associated files to the new sub-folder you created.
+4. Add the new example code and all associated files to the new sub-folder you created.

-5. Create a `README.md` file in the new sub-folder and add a description of your example.
+5. Create a `README.md` file in the new sub-folder and add a description of the new example.
 You can use this [template](./TEMPLATE.md) as a guide (feel free to add more sections and document the example more, as required).

-6. Add your example to the list in the category's `README.md` file following the same format as the other examples (follow the sequential alphabetical order by name as seen in your local computer).
+6. Add the new example to the list in the category's `README.md` file following the same format as the other examples (follow the sequential alphabetical order by name as seen in your local computer).

 7. Make your changes and create a pull request ([learn how to do this](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)).

 8. Someone will attend to your pull request, provide some feedback, and eventually merge the PR!

+> **Note**
+>
+> This repository will include examples that follow all the best practices we are following in all our [other public OSS projects](https://commercelayer.io/developers).
+If you decide to contribute, someone will review and provide some feedback.
+Thank you!

 ## Need Help?